jhudsl/tidyversecourse/docs/03-tidying.md

 ### Advanced Factoring

 For the remainder of this lesson, we're going to return to using a dataset that's in R by default.
 We'll use the `chickwts` dataset for exploring the remaining advanced functions.
-This data set includes data from an experiment that was looking to compare the "effectiveness of various feed supplements on the growth rate of chickens."
+This dataset includes data from an experiment that was looking to compare the "effectiveness of various feed supplements on the growth rate of chickens."

 ![chickwts dataset](https://docs.google.com/presentation/d/16Y8swNgNfpmZPqDfw-lO36MXRc2T66zWoFB5Y35rmJU/export/png?id=16Y8swNgNfpmZPqDfw-lO36MXRc2T66zWoFB5Y35rmJU&pageid=g391e563ea4_0_24)

 ### Re-ordering Factor Levels by Frequency: `fct_infreq()`

 To re-order factor levels by frequency of the value in the dataset, you'll want to use `fct_infreq()`.
-Below, we see from the output from `tabyl()` that 'soybean' is the most frequent feed in the data set while 'horsebean' is the least frequent.
+Below, we see from the output from `tabyl()` that 'soybean' is the most frequent feed in the dataset while 'horsebean' is the least frequent.
 Thus, when we order by frequency, we can expect these two feeds to be at opposite ends for our levels.

 ```r